codescoop/bootstrap_tutorial/README.md

 - Add an alert message

 ## Guides And Resourses

-> “Bootstrap is a free, open-source front-end library for designing websites and web applications.
-It contains HTML- and CSS-based design templates for everything from typography, forms, buttons, navigation and other interface components as well as JavaScript extensions.
-Unlike many other web frameworks, Bootstrap concerns itself with front-end development only.” — Wikipedia

 **Before starting, there are some skills you’ll have to know in order to learn and use the Bootstrap framework:**